saranyu9569/Neural-Style-Transfer/README.md

 ![Comparison Result]('comparison_output.jpg')

 ## Usage
-1. Place your content and style images in the same directory
+1. Place your original and style images in the same directory
 2. Update the file paths in `main()` function
 3. Run the script